St. Mary's High School (Stockton, California): History

 St. Mary's roots go back to 1876 when St. Agnes Academy opened as a boarding and free day school for girls, grades 1–12.
 The faculty then consisted of seven Dominican Sisters and 95 students.
-Since that beginning, St. Mary's growth has been reflected in the need to change locations five times to its present location of 25 acre on North El Dorado Street.
+Since then, St. Mary's growth has been reflected in five relocations, culminating in its current 25 acre campus on North El Dorado Street.
 A separate corporation sole within the Diocese of Stockton, St. Mary's is a co-ed secondary school that has a student body of 926 and a faculty and support staff totaling over 110.

 St. Mary's High School has had a religious presence of Priests, Brothers, and Sisters throughout its history.
 The Dominican Sisters of San Rafael have been joined by the Brothers of Mary, a number of Franciscan Friars, diocesan priests, the Sisters of the Blessed Virgin Mary, and the Oblates of St. Francis de Sales.

-Lay men and women have contributed to the strengthening of the school's curriculum.
+Lay men and women have contributed to strengthening the school's curriculum.
 The faculty teach in 10 disciplines, offering over 130 courses in theology, English, social studies, mathematics, physical education, science, computer resources, foreign languages, business and vocational arts, and fine arts.
 There are also 27 cocurricular activities and teams in 15 sports.